Delay-agnostic Asynchronous Distributed Optimization: Asynchronous distributed Algorithms

 and broadcasts the new $x_i$ to all its neighbors.
 Once a node $j\in\mc{N}_i$ receives $x_i$, it stores $x_i$ in its buffer $\mc{B}_j$.
 A detailed implementation is given in Algorithm \ref{alg:DGD}.

 To describe the asynchronous DGD mathematically, we index the iterates by $k\in\N_0$.
 The index $k$ is increased by $1$ whenever an update is performed on a local variable $x_i$ of some nodes $i\in\mc{V}$.
 The index $k$ does not need to be known by the nodes -- it is only introduced to order events in our theoretical analysis.
-We can now see that each $x_{ij}$ in \eqref{eq:DGDxiupdate} is a delayed $x_j$.
+We can now see that each $x_{ij}$ in \eqref{eq:DGDxiupdate} is a delayed $x_j$ -- each node $i\in\mc{V}$ updates using the most recently received $x_j$ for higher efficiency but it is, in general, not the newest $x_j$ computed by node $j$.
 Let $\mc{K}_i\subseteq \N_0$ denote the set of iterations where node $i$ updates its iterate.
 For convenient notation, we define $\bar{\mc{N}}_i=\mc{N}_i\cup\{i\}$ for all $i\in\mc{V}$.
 Then, the asynchronous DGD can be described as follows.
 For each $i\in\mc{V}$ and $k\in\N_0$,

 where $s_{ij}^k\in [0, k]$ for $j\in\mc{N}_i$ is the iteration index of the most recent version of $x_j$ available to node $i$ at iteration $k$ and $s_{ii}^k=k$.
 If $\mc{K}_i=\N_0$ $\forall i\in\mc{V}$ and $s_{ij}^k=k$ $\forall \{i,j\}\in\mc{E}, \forall k\in\N_0$, then \eqref{eq:asyDGDupdateindex} reduces to the synchronous DGD \eqref{eq:DGD}.